Ahthe45th/ECOMMERCE/README.md

 To upload product images to Google Cloud Storage, set `GCS_BUCKET_NAME` and `GOOGLE_APPLICATION_CREDENTIALS` pointing to a service account JSON file with permission to upload objects.
 The optional `GCP_PROJECT_ID` can also be specified if not included in the credentials file.
+An example bucket name is `my-form-uploads`, which is provided in `.env.example`.

 ## Production